davidgiven/cpm65/README.md

 program to it which assembles, works, and is ready to play with.

 Go read [cpmfs/asm.txt](cpmfs/asm.txt) for the documentation.

+### The editor

+BEdit is an incredibly simple line editor modelled after a basic interpreter (command entry, with LOAD, SAVE, LIST, line numbers etc).
+It's written in machine code and assembled with the CP/M-65 assembler; you can assemble it locally if you have a system with 30kB or more TPA.

+Go read [cpmfs/bedit.txt](cpmfs/bedit.txt) for the documentation.

 ### Utilities